Battle of Jerusalem: Advance by the Desert Mounted Corps continues

 On 15 November the commander of Desert Mounted Corps, Lieutenant General Sir Harry Chauvel, issued orders for the Yeomanry Mounted Division (Major General G. de S. Barrow) and the Anzac Mounted Division (Major General E. W. C. Chaytor) to continue the advance on Ramleh and Lud about 5 mi from Junction Station.
 On the same day the Yeomanry Mounted Division reached the Jerusalem road after a cavalry charge by the 6th Mounted Brigade (Brigadier General C. A. C. Godwin) at Abu Shusheh.
 This charge has been described as even more daring than that at Mughar Ridge, owing to the rocky nature of the ground over which the horsemen attacked.
 The New Zealand Mounted Rifles Brigade (Brigadier General W. Meldrum) secured the left flank of the EEF by occupying Jaffa on 16 November.
 This city was captured as a result of the victory at Ayun Kara two days earlier, which forced the Ottoman Eighth Army to withdraw over the Nahr el Auja, which enters the sea 4 mi north-north-east of Jaffa.
 The Eighth Army's withdrawal placed them to the north of the Ottoman Seventh Army and opened up that army's right flank to attack.
-As a result, the Seventh Army was forced to move further away from the coastal sector into the Judean Hills.
+As a result, the Seventh Army was forced to move further away from the coastal sector into the Hebron Hills.
 Here, in front of Jerusalem, Ottoman infantry units created a defensive screen.

 Battle

-Advance into the Judean Hills begins
+Advance into the Hebron Hills begins

 Despite continued pressure by the EEF, the two opposing forces were now operating in terrain which favoured defence.
 In addition to rearguards left by the Ottoman Seventh Army's XX Corps as it retired into the hills, the Seventh Army had managed to establish a line of mainly single trenches running south and south-west on a series of heights up to 4 mi from Jerusalem, supported by well-sited redoubts.
 Aerial reconnaissance on 17 November found the road north from Jerusalem to Nablus crowded with refugees.